uzh-rpg/DSEC/README.md

 ### Image
 Image data is available in 8-bit PNG files and is already rectified.

+Together with the images, we provide three timestamp files:
+- Exposure timestamps for both left and right camera: The start and end of the exposure time is provided in microseconds
+- Image timestamps: They are unified timestamps for both the left and right cameras and are computed as the average of the middle exposures from the left and right cameras.
+These timestamps are used to associate images with disparity maps.

 ### Events
 Event data is stored in compressed h5 files.
 The structure of the h5 file is the following: